 The Referee will allow a maximum of one minute between Ends.
 The one-minute begins when the Referee picks up the Jack from off the floor and announces "One Minute."
 Sport Assistants, Ramp Operators, Coaches and/or Coaching Assistants are responsible for retrieving the balls for the beginning of the next End.
 Officials may assist, if requested.
-Any balls not in the Athletes throwing boxes at the beginning of the End will be "Dead Balls".
+Any balls not in the Athletes throwing boxes, (or secured on their wheelchair) at the beginning of the End will be "Dead Balls".